elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-significance-of-having-a-solid-foundation-in-crafting-a-presentation.md

 url: /learn/education-studies/questions/what-is-the-significance-of-having-a-solid-foundation-in-crafting-a-presentation
 score: -1.0
 related_article1:
-    id: 120687
+    id: 120667
     title: >-
-        What role does audience feedback play in refining storytelling techniques in presentations?
+        How do brainstorming and filtering contribute to the bottom-up approach?
-    subject: Digital Media
+    subject: Business and Management
-    url: /learn/digital-media/questions/what-role-does-audience-feedback-play-in-refining-storytelling-techniques-in-presentations
+    url: /learn/business-and-management/questions/how-do-brainstorming-and-filtering-contribute-to-the-bottomup-approach
 related_article2:
-    id: 120663
+    id: 120676
     title: >-
-        What role does the story arc play in storytelling for presentations?
+        Can you describe the Man in Hole structure and its relevance to presentations?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-does-the-story-arc-play-in-storytelling-for-presentations
+    url: /learn/education-studies/questions/can-you-describe-the-man-in-hole-structure-and-its-relevance-to-presentations
 related_article3:
-    id: 120672
+    id: 120677
     title: >-
-        Can you explain the concept of 'In Medias Res' and its application in presentations?
+        What are some tips for achieving emotional engagement in presentations?
-    subject: Digital Media
+    subject: Education Studies
-    url: /learn/digital-media/questions/can-you-explain-the-concept-of-in-medias-res-and-its-application-in-presentations
+    url: /learn/education-studies/questions/what-are-some-tips-for-achieving-emotional-engagement-in-presentations
 related_article4:
-    id: 120676
+    id: 120687
     title: >-
-        Can you describe the Man in Hole structure and its relevance to presentations?
+        What role does audience feedback play in refining storytelling techniques in presentations?
-    subject: Education Studies
+    subject: Digital Media
-    url: /learn/education-studies/questions/can-you-describe-the-man-in-hole-structure-and-its-relevance-to-presentations
+    url: /learn/digital-media/questions/what-role-does-audience-feedback-play-in-refining-storytelling-techniques-in-presentations
 related_article5:
-    id: 120665
+    id: 120683
     title: >-
-        Can you provide an example scenario where a bottom-up approach is effective?
+        What are the benefits of using a story arc in presentations?
-    subject: Business and Management
+    subject: Education Studies
-    url: /learn/business-and-management/questions/can-you-provide-an-example-scenario-where-a-bottomup-approach-is-effective
+    url: /learn/education-studies/questions/what-are-the-benefits-of-using-a-story-arc-in-presentations
 ---

 &nbsp;